abstractfactory/rfc/spec/spec17.md

 'Hello World'
 ```

+### Marker

+In the above example the curly-braces ("{}") are used as a means to distinguish a cross-reference from other content.
+In this scenario, the curly-braces are referred to as a `marker`.

 # A trustworthy encapsulation

 Similar to attribute access within an inheritance tree, referencing is a one-way street.
 Children MUST be able to access metadata exposed by parents, but parents MUST NOT be able to access metadata exposed by children.